jdalton/nodelist/README.md

     by index to a NodeList decorator.

-    Additionally, if the NodeList decorator had an internal `[[Class]]` of `Array` it would virtually illuminate the need for `toArray()` and allow the decorator to masquerade as an array enabling its use in popular JavaScript frameworks and methods like Function#apply.
+    Additionally, if the NodeList decorator had an internal `[[Class]]` of `Array` it would virtually eliminate the need for `toArray()` and allow the decorator to masquerade as an array enabling its use in popular JavaScript frameworks and methods like Function#apply.

- 3. The NodeList decorator should **not** use callbacks for special `add` and `remove` events.
+ 3. The NodeList decorator should **not** use callback methods `added()` or `removed()`.
     Instead it should use `addEventListener` and friends to add listeners for a new `add` and `remove` event type.

- 4. What is the practical use for the `secure()` method?
-It seems like a ton of work to implement and easy enough for a developer to bypass by simply querying the document again to gain access to the elements they want.
+ 4. What's the real world use for a `secure()` method?
+It seems like a lot of work to implement and easy for a developer to bypass by simply querying the document again to access the elements they want.

  5. The `requery()` method seems overly complex and restrictive.
 If a developer needs a fresh NodeList decorator they can simply pass another DOM List